sokanacollectiveCRM/documentation/docs/getting-started.md

 ```
 :::info

-You can find the supabase keys using the supabase account details from this [link](https://docs.google.com/document/d/1XxuBfhTmrafgHsZHrzHwQyeqGB8e__duY9SmgVo0VEc/edit?usp=sharing)
+You can find the supabase keys using the supabase account details from this [link](https://docs.google.com/document/d/1XxuBfhTmrafgHsZHrzHwQyeqGB8e__duY9SmgVo0VEc/edit?usp=sharing).
+In general, we are reusing the same email and password across multiple platforms.
+If a login isn't working, it is **HIGHLY LIKELY** that you need to login through Github or Google Oauth instead.

 :::